olcf/gpu_hackathon_attendee_guide/README.md

 ### Team Introductions
-In the weeks leading up to the event, the local hackathon organizer will send an email introducing your team to the mentors you will be working with.
-Your team should then schedule a web meeting to address the following topics:
+In the weeks leading up to the event, the local hackathon organizer will send an email introducing your team to the mentor(s) you will be working with.
+Your team and mentor(s) should then schedule a web meeting to address the following topics:

 * Team/Mentor introductions
 * Discuss code(s) your team will be working on (give code access where appropriate)